Our Team

 Alec Jones

-Alec is in his fourth year of a BSc in Biology with a concentration in Marine Biology and an Ocean Sciences minor.
-He is helping Brian with his many data processing and analyzing tasks.
+Alec is in his final year of a BSc in Biology with a concentration in Marine Biology and an Ocean Sciences minor.
+He is continuing to help Brian with data analysis and collection.

 Lab Business